By J. L. Starkey

 Born in Lancaster County, Pennsylvania, Frederick moved to Virginia and married a woman named Anne (or possibly Frances).
 He raised several children, including my fourth-great-grandmother, Nancy .
 He left a detailed will and died in Washington County in the 1840’s .

-Some of my ancestors settled in Lancaster, so it wasn’t surprising to find another family member there.
+Some of my ancestors settled in Lancaster, so it wasn’t surprising to find another one there.
 Additionally, the Leonard family was German, and since several DNA matches showed German heritage, I had science on my side.
 Everything seemed to be right.

 Except that it wasn’t.
 In fact, almost everything was absolutely wrong.